Becoming a Nonprofit Organization

 - greater ability to obtain grants from private foundations, the government, and others

-To apply for charitable status under the Income Tax Act, groups must register with Revenue Canada.
+To apply for charitable status under the Income Tax Act, groups must register with Canada Revenue Agency.
 There are four categories the courts have defined as charitable purposes:

 - relief of poverty